WHY THIS EXISTS

 Small spacecraft projects often accumulate several parallel descriptions of the same mission behavior.

-There may be one view in documentation, another in onboard software, another in test scripts, another in generated reports, and another in ground-facing configuration.
+One view may live in documentation, another in onboard software assumptions, another in test scripts, another in generated reports, and another in ground-facing configuration.

-OrbitFabric exists to explore whether a small, explicit Mission Data Contract can become a common source of truth for those artifacts.
+OrbitFabric explores whether a small, explicit Mission Data Contract can become a common source of truth for those artifacts.

 The goal is not to replace flight software or ground systems.

-The goal is to make mission data assumptions explicit, lintable, documentable and executable in deterministic host-side scenarios before they become hidden implementation details.
+The goal is to make mission-data assumptions explicit, lintable, documentable, executable in deterministic host-side scenarios and consumable by generated contract-facing artifacts before they become hidden implementation details.

 CURRENT STATUS